alex/rply/README.rst

     from rply import ParserGenerator
     from rply.token import BaseBox

-    # This is a list of the token names
+    # This is a list of the token names.
     pg = ParserGenerator(["NUMBER", "PLUS", "MINUS"])

     @pg.production("main : expr")